 A scar is a natural part of the body’s reaction to wounding or injury and is correlated with healing.
 Skin scars occur when the dermis (the deep, thick layer of skin) is damaged.
 The worse the initial damage is, the worse the scar will generally be.
 Most skin scars are flat and leave a trace of the original injury that caused them.

 Scars come in all shapes and sizes depending on the type/severity of the wound.
 A scar usually takes 12 to 18 months to fully mature and some can take up to 24 months to develop a stable form and appearance.
+However, our dermatologists at Cosmetic Laser Dermatology in San Diego, CA are experts at treating scars.

 How Are Scars Formed?